 - The Honda mini-van is all about family and value for money.
 Its functionality also can simplify your life.
 As it is a family car, the emotional zones that Honda can win are being myself and comfort.

 - The Ferrari brand is built around speed and performance, part of the “works better” functional benefit zone.
-The brand also delivers against experience and sensory appeal.
+The brand also delivers on experience and sensory appeal.

 The best way to work the Consumer Benefits Ladder is to hold a brainstorming session with everyone who works on the brand so you can: